lexiccn/SuduraBungee/README.md

-# template
+# SuduraHook

-sudura template for sudura plugins
+Hooks a bunch of plugins to a bunch of other plugins for sudura

 Configuration:
-- Empty config file
 - Messages file